 - The Avengers was legendary for the cool vehicles driven by its stars.
 Steed favored Rolls Royces or Bentleys while his female partners drove a white MGB (Cathy Gale); a powder blue Lotus Elan (Emma Peel) and a Cobra (Tara King).

 - Eli's early '60s Cadillac-based hearse in Degrassi The Next Generation.
 Most hearses in Canada at that time would've been based on Buicks (which were made in Canada, Caddys weren't), and the most available hearse for a teenager in 2010 would be a late '80s/early '90s Caddy, most of which are just now being sold out of funeral service and which use easy and (relatively) cheap-to-get-parts-for small-block Chevy engines.

 - My Name Is Earl has, in our only view of the local high school, an obnoxious student with a mint 1967 Chevy Camaro despite being sixteen and in a town full of poverty.
 Our heroes blow the car up at the end of the episode, albeit unintentionally.

 - For a time in The Sixties, George Barris-customized cars were almost de rigeur for Sitcom characters who were in any way eccentric.
-The Munsters' Koach (sic), the Monkeemobile and of course the '60s Batmobile came out of this.
+The Munsters' Koach (sic), the Monkeemobile and the '60s Batmobile came out of this.

 - One episode of In Plain Sight lampshades this when Mary has to replace her old car which was wrecked in a shootout.
 Her sister's rich boyfriend owns a car dealership and he hooks up Mary with a great looking vintage muscle car.
 However, Mary's boss quickly points out that the car is way too noticeable.
 A US Marshall working for Witness Protection cannot stand out and Mary is forced to return the car to the dealership.